-Parts of Australia, particularly the east coast and some southern regions, share a similar climate to California.
-These environmental similarities, combined with the increasing influence of Hollywood and its promotion of American culture, shifted Australia’s architectural gaze from Britain to the US.
+Parts of Australia, particularly the east coast and some southern regions, share a similar climate to Southern California.
+These environmental similarities, combined with the increasing influence of Hollywood and its promotion of American culture, shifted Australia’s architectural gaze from Britain to the United States in the early 1900s.
+This shift saw the rise of the California Bungalow in Australia, becoming a staple of suburban landscapes in Melbourne, Sydney, and beyond between World War I and World War II.

-The decorative Arts and Crafts design movement of the same period also influenced the California Bungalow architecture, which favoured the use of natural materials and championed craftsmanship over industrialised techniques.
+The decorative Arts and Crafts design movement of the same period also influenced the California Bungalow architecture, which favoured the use of natural materials, such as timber, limestone, and red brick, and championed craftsmanship over industrialised techniques.
 Frank Lloyd Wright’s designs offer some excellent examples of Arts and Crafts American architecture.

 California Bungalows are generally built in brick, and to a lesser extent, with weatherboard or timber.
 Red or liver-coloured bricks are common, but exteriors can also feature rendered, roughcast and weatherboard finishes.
 Verandah balustrades are built in timber and brick (exposed and rendered).
-Gabled roofs (triangular shape) tend to feature shingled detail (overlapping layers of wood, slate or tiling).
+Verandah pylons supporting front porches are often made from brick or limestone, and many have exotic or decorative features, contributing to the signature look of the bungalow style.
+Gabled roofs (triangular shape) tend to feature shingled detail (overlapping layers of wood, slate or tiling), and wide eaves provide shade, enhancing the design’s suitability for the Australian climate.

 Stained glass windows incorporating Arts and Crafts– and Art Nouveau–inspired designs are a popular design characteristic.
 Bay windows are common, with windows double-hung and grouped together.
 The interiors were designed in a less decorative manner than the Victorian and Edwardian styles, though ceilings at times featured panelling.
-Timber floors, window and door frames and picture rails were originally stained dark to contrast the lighter coloured plaster walls.
+Timber floors, window and door frames and picture rails, and front doors were originally stained dark to contrast the lighter coloured plaster walls.

-While Victorian and Edwardian homes tend to sit within 5–10 km of the major city CBDs, California Bungalows were generally built in the 10–20 km ring.
+While Victorian and Edwardian homes tend to sit within 5–10 km of the major city CBDs, California Bungalows were generally built in the 10–20 km ring, often in suburbs that developed rapidly during the 1920s.

 “As the bigger cities developed you saw different architectural periods reflected in that expansion,” says Malcolm Gunning, President of the Real Estate Institute of New South Wales.
 “California Bungalows are very popular and an enduring style.
 They’re beautiful properties – you tend to have nice big balconies, brick construction and they are generally on larger blocks of land.
 The one disappointing feature is that often the rooms are a bit smaller.”

-Despite their popularity today, there was a period in the 70s and early 80s when many California Bungalows were bulldozed.
+Despite being popular in Australia today, there was a period in the 70s and early 80s when many California Bungalows were bulldozed.

 “This was because they had more development value than residential value,” says Gunning.
 “Now a lot of that has been halted and there are streets you can’t touch, which is fair enough.
 The council and local communities recognise that these sorts of examples need to be kept.
 It doesn’t necessarily mean they are worth any more or any less money– it really is very much in the eye of the beholder.”